code-differently/code-society-25-2/lesson_15/tyranricejr_libraries/README.md

 ## Notes

-- All loaders in tests are mocked; no real CSV or other file I/O is performed.
+- All loaders in tests are real; gather loaders from classmates inside 'loaders' subdirectory.
-- To test additional loaders, add them to the `loaders` array in your test setup.
 - The test suite is designed to be run in a Node.js/TypeScript environment with Jest.

 ## Troubleshooting